iamvishalkhare/redisearch-product-catalog/README.md

 ```
 This function also ensures no 2 customers have same email ID.

-When a new Custoemr instance is created, Redis OM assigns it a unique ULID primary key, which we can access as `.pk`.
+When a new Customer instance is created, Redis OM assigns it a unique ULID primary key, which we can access as `.pk`.
 We return that to the caller, so that they know the ID of the object they just created.

 Persisting the object to Redis is then simply a matter of calling `.save()` on it.